Rand Paul: Foreign policy

 On June 12, 2017, U.S. senators reached an agreement on legislation imposing new sanctions on Russia and Iran.
 The bill was opposed only by Rand Paul and Bernie Sanders.
 In July 2018, shortly after 12 Russian intelligence officers have been charged with hacking and leaking emails of senior Democrats, he described the Special Counsel investigation into Russian interference in the 2016 election as a "witch hunt on the president".
 That same month, Paul blocked a Senate resolution that backed the intelligence community's assessment of Russian election interference and that called on President Trump to speak with special counsel Robert Mueller.
 In August 2018 Paul traveled to Moscow and met with several Russian senators, including Sergey Kislyak.
 In May 2019, Paul opposed the decision of the Senate Intelligence committee, chaired by Republican Senator Richard Burr, to subpoena Donald Trump Jr., a close friend of Paul's, to testify in front of Congress about his involvement with Russians during the 2016 presidential campaign.
 In July 2018, Paul was among only two senators to vote against a Senate motion supporting NATO.

 On July 1, 2020, the Senate rejected Paul's amendment to the National Defense Authorization Act which would have required the withdrawal of all U.S. forces from Afghanistan within a year and brought an end to the 19-year war.

-On May 12, 2022, Paul stopped a vote on a $40 billion spending bill for aid to Ukraine during the 2022 Russian invasion, objecting that it would be the second spending bill for this purpose, and is 3 times larger than the first.
+On May 12, 2022, Paul stopped a vote on a $40 billion spending bill for aid to Ukraine during the 2022 Russian invasion, objecting that it would be the second spending bill for this purpose, and that it was 3 times larger than the first.
 Paul has also stated that President Biden provoked Russia by advocating for Ukraine's entrance into NATO.
-In July, the Security Service of Ukraine placed Paul on a list of public figures whom it alleges promote Russian propaganda.
+In July, Ukraine's Center for Countering Disinformation placed Paul on a list of public figures whom it alleges promote Russian propaganda.

+In January 2024, Paul voted for a resolution, proposed by Bernie Sanders, to apply the human rights provisions of the Foreign Assistance Act to the Israel military assistance.
+The proposal was defeated 72 to 11.
+In November 2024, Paul would reverse himself and vote against Sen Sanders' joint resolution providing for congressional disapproval of the proposed foreign military sale to the Government of Israel of certain defense articles and services.

+After Trump announced that America "will take over the Gaza Strip," in February 2025, Paul took to Twitter (now X) to criticize the statement, saying "The pursuit for peace should be that of the Israelis and the Palestinians.
+I thought we voted for America First.
+We have no business contemplating yet another occupation to doom our treasure and spill our soldiers blood."

+In June 2025, Paul criticized Trump's support for Israeli strikes against Iran and opposed the possible involvement of the United States in the war.